Restore. Revitalize. Reinvest.

-GSFA, in partnership with affiliate Golden State Natural Resources (GSNR), has proposed a Forest Resiliency Demonstration Project to sustainably procure excess biomass from forest thinning projects, orchards, and sawmills, and process the material into a pelletized fuel product.
+GSFA, in partnership with affiliate Golden State Natural Resources (GSNR), has proposed a Forest Resiliency Demonstration Project to sustainably procure and process excess biomass from forest health initiatives into wood chips for use in sustainable fuels production and alternative wood products.

-The proposed project includes development of two processing facilities in rural California from which the finished wood pellet product would be shipped and exported to international markets for use in renewable energy generation.
+The proposed project includes development of two processing facilities in rural California from which the finished wood chips would be transported domestically by rail to downstream users and emerging market hubs in California and adjacent areas.

 The 90-day public review period for the Draft Environmental Impact Report (DEIR) for the proposed Golden State Natural Resources Forest Resiliency Demonstration Project has officially ended.